nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Sports CCAs have many members and it can be hard for the leaders to keep track of everyone’s information and availability to organise training sessions, especially with COVID restrictions.
+* Sports CCAs have many members and it can be hard for the leaders to keep track of everyone’s information and availability to organise training sessions, especially with the current pandemic restrictions.
 * SportsPA will help NUS Sports CCA leaders to be able to better manage their members’ contacts and attendance as well as training facilities to better organise CCA sessions.